Frequently asked questions

 When we purchase international fruit we do so in a global marketplace under strict quality assurance criteria and only through approved, reputable trading houses.
 We'll always tell you when we use fruit from other countries.
 You’ll see a statement on every pot which lets you know where the fruit and vegetables that we use have been grown.

-Yes, we are very proud to be consistently rated the best jam by consumers (New Zealand Consumers’ Institute – Consumer Panel Report 2009 and, in June 2013, Anathoth jam was rated the Jam Category winner in the Canstar Blue nationwide Australian taste survey.
+Yes, we are very proud to be consistently rated the best jam by consumers.
+Anathoth Farm jam was rated the Jam Category winner in the Canstar Blue Customer Satisfaction Survey in Australia (2013) and NZ (2016).

 We are also regularly recognised by our customers for making the best jam and we are humbled to be the second most popular jam range purchased by New Zealanders.